-Happened to the title character in Iceman, a Neanderthal or other primitive man frozen for many thousands of years in a glacier.
+Happened to the title character in Iceman, a primitive man is frozen for many thousands of years in a glacier.
 He is revived without much in the way of complications.

 Predator 2.
 Peter Keyes' plan was to capture the Predator alive by freezing him solid with liquid nitrogen.
 Apparently Agent Keyes' Ph.D in "Physical Sciences" didn't include any training in biology.
 Keyes might not have cared about a living specimen, though; he wanted the Predator's tech, and the idea was to freeze him before he used his Suicide Attack.

 The Thing (1982).
 The original Thing was frozen for around 100,000 years.
 When it's thawed out it's completely fine.
 It's acknowledged that this should have killed it, and it only survived due to its Bizarre Alien Biology.

 In Like Flint.
 Flint's girlfriends are put in cryogenic freezers with no preparation.
 After he defrosts them they're completely O.K.

 Sinbad and the Eye of the Tiger .
 The Guardian of the Shrine, a giant sabre tooth tiger, has been frozen in ice for thousands of years.
 After the witch Zenobia possesses it, it re-animates and breaks out of the ice, alive and unharmed.